Muriel Bowser

-Elected to the Advisory Neighborhood Commission in 2004, Bowser was elected to the council in a special election in 2007, to succeed Adrian Fenty, who had been elected mayor.
-She was reelected in 2008 and 2012 and ran for mayor in the 2014 election.
-She defeated incumbent mayor Vincent C. Gray in the Democratic primary and won the general election against three independent and two minor party candidates with 55% of the vote.
-In 2018, she won a second term with 76.4% of the vote, then a third term in 2022 with 74.6% of the vote.
+Elected to the Advisory Neighborhood Commission in 2004, Bowser was elected to the council in a special election in 2007 and re-elected in 2008 and 2012.
+She was elected mayor in 2014 after defeating incumbent Vincent C. Gray in the Democratic primary.
+Bowser was re-elected in 2018 and in 2022.

 Early life and education

-The youngest of six children of Joe and Joan Bowser, Bowser was born in Washington, and grew up in North Michigan Park in northeast D.C.
+Muriel Bowser was the youngest of six children of Joe and Joan Bowser.
+Her father was a D.C.-based public advocate who worked as a public servant and employee in D.C.-area schools.
+Bowser was born in Washington, D.C., and grew up in North Michigan Park in northeast D.C.
 In 1990, she graduated from Elizabeth Seton High School, a private all-girls Catholic high school located in Bladensburg, Maryland.
-She received a college scholarship due to her above average grades.
-Bowser graduated from Chatham College in Pittsburgh, Pennsylvania, with a bachelor's degree in history, and she graduated from the American University School of Public Affairs with a Masters in Public Policy.
-Regarding on her early life, she never envisioned herself as a politician or mayor, but possibly as an agency administrator.
+She received a college scholarship because of her above average grades.
+Bowser graduated from Chatham College in Pittsburgh, Pennsylvania, with a bachelor's degree in history, and she graduated from the American University School of Public Affairs with a Master in Public Policy degree.
+According to Bowser, she never envisioned herself as an elected politician, but possibly an appointed agency administrator.